 What is the format and how long does it take to complete?

 A new class begins once a year in late summer with orientation and boot camp.
 Classes start in August and the program is completed in 12 months.
-Classes are 1 Friday and Saturday onsite weekend per month, coupled with 1 Saturday onsite or online live, and independent work.
+Classes are 1 Friday and Saturday onsite weekend per month, coupled with 1 Saturday online live, and independent work.
 The format is designed to accommodate working professionals by providing some flexibility in schedule while maximizing face time with faculty and peers.
 Class days, whether Friday and Saturday or just Saturday are 8 to 5.
 Meals are provided during class days to allow students to maximize the time together with fellow students.

 What is the cost of the program and what are the scholarship opportunities?

 The program cost with all fees, books and hospitality fees is approximately $65,000.
 A typical scholarship is $12,000 to $15,000.
 There is no separate application process to apply for a scholarship.

 In general, what is the average MMCi graduate salary increase?

 Graduates transitioning to new positions gain an average income increase of 20 percent or more.

 What is clinical informatics?